spawnseternalheart/R3AD-M3./README.md

 YOU FETISHIZE MLM OR WLW.
 I'm pretty sure thats what a fujoshi / fudanshi is, I'm not sure if theres a term for fetishizing wlw but yeah.

 You invalidate trans or homosexual people.

+You genuinely believe in spawn as a real cult, or just indulge in cults in general.
+In the nicest way possible you may be mentally ill, please genuinely get therapy this is coming from a place of concern, do NOT do horrible things in real life for a fictional cult, its fine to roleplay being into spawn but if you actually believe it please try to prevent yourself from doing that or genuinely get help :(.

 MORE WILL BE ADDED.